AlchemyCMS/alchemy-guides/guides/v4/cells.md

 ---
-prev: /pages.html
+prev: pages
-next: /elements.html
+next: elements
 ---

 # Cells

 ::: warning Deprecation note
-With Alchemy 4.2 cells have now been superseded by [fixed elements](/elements.html#render-a-group-of-elements-on-a-fixed-place-on-the-page).
+With Alchemy 4.2 cells have now been superseded by [fixed elements](elements.html#render-a-group-of-elements-on-a-fixed-place-on-the-page).
 :::

 Cells are fixed areas on a page and act as element containers.

 Often you have fixed sections on a page like a sidebar or the popular hero.
 These are perfect candidates for cells.

-If you want to be able to change the position of element containers, you probably want to use [nestable elements](/elements.html#nestable-elements) instead.
+If you want to be able to change the position of element containers, you probably want to use [nestable elements](elements.html#nestable-elements) instead.

 ## Defining cells